ChrisPapaventsis/odin-landing-page/README.md

 #odin-landing-page
-This is going to be the landing page of a buisiness website.
+This is going to be the landing page of a website.
-More specifically, this is the website of a smartphone company.
+No actual content will be displayed, but this can be used as a template for a business website or other.